2/17th Battalion (Australia): Pacific

 In March 1944, the battalion returned to Australia for rest and re-organisation, sailing on the transport Clip Fontain.
 Although the Australian Army had been heavily committed to combat operations in the Pacific in the early years of the war against Japan, by 1944 the United States military had assumed primary responsibility for combat operations in the Pacific and this had resulted in uncertainty about the role of the Australian Army in future operations.
-As a result, a long period of training followed, and there was a significant turn over of personnel within the 9th Division as many men were discharged due to medical reasons or transferred to other units and young replacements were brought in.
+As a result, a long period of training followed, and there was a significant turn over of personnel within the 9th Division as many men were discharged for medical reasons or transferred to other units and young replacements were brought in.
 After concentrating at Ravenshoe in May 1944, the battalion was rebuilt, focusing on individual training and then collective training up to battalion level.
 After this, in September 1944, the battalion moved to Trinity Beach, close to Cairns, where amphibious training was conducted.
 Further training continued throughout October and November 1944.
 At the end of the year, the tempo dropped off and the battalion's personnel were occupied with sporting activities prior to leave in February and March 1945.
 Finally, in early May 1945, the battalion moved to Townsville where it boarded the transport David C. Shanks, bound for Morotai Island.